Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

     CALL cc_profile_processing('NEW_CC_DEFAULT_DATA', 'TRANSFORMED_TABLE');
 ```

-Then we make a task depndant on the above which scores the model.
+Then we make a task dependant on the above which scores the model.

 ```SQL
 CREATE OR REPLACE TASK score_data